What is a poison centre?

 Poison centres play an important role in the safe use of chemicals and formulate preventive and curative measures in case of poisoning incidents.
 They provide medical advice to general consumers and physicians on health emergencies arising from exposure to hazardous chemicals or to other toxic agents.

 Poison centres in the EU answer on average 600 000 calls for support per year.
 Roughly half of the cases are related to accidental exposures involving children.
-Under the CLP Regulation (Article 45), economic operators placing certain hazardous mixtures on the market have to provide information to national appointed bodies.
+Under Article 45 of the CLP Regulation, economic operators placing certain hazardous mixtures on the market have to provide information to national appointed bodies.
 This information is used by the poison centres.

-This website is established by the European Chemicals Agency to host the tools to support companies to submit information in a harmonised format to the appointed bodies and poison centres.
+This website is established by the European Chemicals Agency to facilitate the implementation of new regulations on harmonised information by companies, appointed bodies and poison centres.